ManinderPanesar/DataQuest/README.md

 # DataQuest

-This repository contains all the guided projects from DataQuest while learning python for data science.
+This repository contains all the guided projects from DataQuest I worked on while learning python for data science.